|Catherine Hamlin berthed in front of the Manly ferry Collaroy at Mort Bay Balmain|

 - inner harbour routes like Neutral Bay, Mosman and Darling Harbour cover short distances, but with multiple stops and speed restrictions: slower but highly manoeuvrable and fast loading vessels are needed for these conditions.

-- Parramatta River runs are different again with the need for shallow draft and low superstructure to allow ferries to pass under bridges.
+- Parramatta River runs are different again with the need for shallow draught and low superstructure to allow ferries to pass under bridges.

 The high freeboard means that if the Catherine Hamlin visits inner harbour wharves normally serviced by First Fleeters, the steep incline of gangplanks will be difficult to navigate by passengers with disabilities or strollers.